Skip to main content

 In Australia, a marriage can only take place if the official marriage form known as the NOIM form (Notice of Intended Marriage) is received by us, the Celebrant no less than 1 calendar month before the date of the marriage.

-This however doesn’t stop couples based overseas from planning a wedding in Australia, even if they are only arriving in Australia a day or two before the marriage take place, as this can take place remotely with scanned signed paperwork and ID emailed to us.
+This however doesn’t stop couples based overseas from planning a wedding in Australia, even if they are only arriving in Australia a day or two before the marriage is planned to take place, as the completing, signing and witnessing of your NOIM form can take place remotely with scanned signed paperwork and ID emailed to us.

 QUESTION 1: Does one or both of us need to be a resident or citizen of Australia to get married in Australia?